ccano/cc2223/session3/README.md

 ```

 And this is all for now with containers.
 In the following training sessions we will go deeper into the use of containers.

+### Exercises to train

+- Create a Singularity container for this Python App: https://github.com/scottbrady91/Python-Email-Verification-Script and run it to test it works.